 1. Lack of motivation to get out of bed

-When the alarm clock goes off in the morning, do you spring out of bed, or do you hit the snooze button?
+Do you spring out of bed or hit the snooze button when the alarm clock goes off?
 If you hit “snooze,” how many times?
 Why don’t you want to get out of bed?
-Is it simply a lack of sleep, or perhaps feeling under the weather?
+Is it simply a lack of sleep or feeling under the weather?
 Or is it because you dread facing another day of work?
-We all have our bad days, and each person is certainly entitled to them; however, if you are having “bad days” regularly, you need to examine the cause.
+We all have our bad days, and everyone is entitled to them; however, if you are having “bad days” regularly, you must examine the cause.

 2. Lack of drive while at work

-After you’ve hit snooze several times and you drag yourself to work, are you able to get yourself motivated once you’re finally there?
+After you’ve hit snooze several times and dragged yourself to work, can you motivate yourself once you’re finally there?
 Or do you sit at your desk, fiddle around, and stall as much as possible?
 If you lack drive and enthusiasm, your work may begin to suffer – quality and meeting deadlines will slip.
 A supervisor will most definitely notice if this starts to happen.
-I know it can be tough to get motivated sometimes, but it’s essential you try your hardest and put in a full effort.
+It can be tough to get motivated sometimes, but you must try your most complex and put in a total effort.

 3. Absence of focus and concentration

-If there is a lack of enthusiasm, then there will surely be an absence of concentration.
-Menial tasks may be hard to concentrate on, as you do not find them challenging or rewarding.
+If there is a lack of enthusiasm, concentration will surely be absent.
+Menial tasks may be hard to concentrate on as you do not find them challenging or rewarding.
 Sometimes, redundant tasks require the most precise precision that drives a person to job dissatisfaction.

 Do not let yourself become unfocused.
-Take a quick walk around the building or office, grab a cup of coffee or tea, and then focus on the work at hand.
+Take a quick walk around the building or office, grab coffee or tea, and then focus on the work.

 4. Lack of energy at work and home

 Are the everyday responsibilities of your job sapping every ounce of energy from your being?
 Does it take all of your willpower to force yourself to complete a project on time?
 A lack of energy can be a part of job dissatisfaction.
-However, it could also mean something else – lack of sleep, health issues.
+However, it could also mean a lack of sleep and health issues.
 Take time to examine why you don’t have energy throughout the workday.
 Or is it only at certain times of the day or week?

 5. No longer caring about quality or pace of work